 Opening on: September 3, 2021 (formerly July 9, 2021)

-After bringing the true story of Bryan Stevenson to screen in this year’s Just Mercy, Destin Daniel Cretton will be joining the big leagues for his next project.
+After bringing the true story of Bryan Stevenson to screen in this 2019’s Just Mercy, Destin Daniel Cretton will be joining the big leagues for his next project.
 Shang-Chi will be the Marvel Cinematic Universe’s first Asian-led film.
-Kim’s Conveince‘s Simu Liu is set to star, and The Farewell’s Awkwafina has also been cast in an unknown role.
+Kim’s Conveince‘s Simu Liu is set to star, alongside Awkwafina and legendary actor Tony Leung, as the Marvel hero comes to grips with the legacy of his lineage.

 Directed by: Lisa Joy